GUIDE 2024

 • A direct and no-frills style with clear and concise points and minimal use of fluff or filler content

-Product manual or repair manual writers can find jobs with a wide range of employers, from copywriting firms to production companies.
-However, it’s a somewhat limited field of technical writing, so look for an employer that offers progressive growth when applying for a job in this genre.
+Product or repair manual writers can find jobs with various employers, from copywriting firms to production companies.
+However, technical writing is a somewhat limited field, so look for an employer that offers progressive growth when applying for a job in this genre.

 Books and Guides by Technical Writers